BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/man.md

 ### How

-  * Everything As Code.
+  * Everything As Code, using sensible, proven defaults.
-  * Our way.
-  * Small transferable components.
+  * Small transferable components that are trusted and verified.
-  * CI/CD.
+  * Automation in processes, testing and validation using CI/CD.
+  * Clear documentation and consistent ways of working.

 ## Observable

-_Use data and tooling to observe the state and behaviour of a system before, during and after development to learn more about its patterns of weakness._
+_Use data and tooling to observe the state and behaviour of a system before, during and after development to learn more about its patterns of strengths and weakness._

 ### Why

-  * To understand any system as much as possible at all times.
+  * Fully understand any system at all times.
-  * Monitoring only after release only works when something fails.
+  * Monitoring only after release is reactive and limits understanding.
-  * Discover patterns of weakness/strength.
+  * Proactively discover patterns of weakness and strength.
-  * Establish ownership.
+  * Establish clear ownership and response patterns.

 ### How
-  * High value event driven metrics.
+  * High value event driven metrics and meaningful logging.
-  * Quality Logging that means something when read back.
-  * Many actionable active checks and alerts.
+  * Actionable  checks and alerts.
-  * High quality, fast feedback loops.
+  * Clear and fast feedback loops.
-  * Maintaining a run book for stability and predictability in production systems.
+  * Maintain practical runbooks for predictable management of systems, including handling unexpected events.